DUI Attorney Services

 Drunk Driving Lawyer in Waukesha, Milwaukee, and Others Cities in Southeast Wisconsin

 It happened.
 You didn't think it actually could, but now the terrifying reality is setting in: you or someone you know has been charged with a DUI in Milwaukee (OWI is technically the right legal term in the state of Wisconsin, although most people call it a DUI or Drunk Driving, while some call it DWI).
 Perhaps the situation is even deeper, and you've been charged with a repeat drunk driving offense in Wisconsin.
 Either way, you need an experienced DUI attorney with a proven record of DUI DISMISSALS and reduced charges to beat your drunk driving charge.
-Free initial OWI consultation.
+Before you do anything, request a free initial OWI consultation with Grieve Law.

 - 1st DUI

 - 3rd DUI

 - DUI Under 21

 - DUI Vehicular Manslaughter